bgar324/ucla-poopers/README.md

 - If Google OAuth is enabled, users can sign in through Google.
 - Bathroom data will appear immediately if the database already contains records.
 - If the database is empty, bathrooms can be created through the **Add Review** flow.
-- AI summaries appear only when:
-  - Gemini API is configured
-  - A bathroom has at least two reviews.
+- Gemini-backed summaries appear only when Gemini is configured and a bathroom has at least two reviews; otherwise the app falls back to non-AI bathroom detail text.

 ---